-3.5.2 For too long, farm prices have been squeezed by supermarket price wars.
+- 3.5.2 For too long, farm prices have been squeezed by supermarket price wars.
 Farmers' share of the money spent on food is just 8%, compared to 26% for manufacturers.
 Working close to the margin can reduce farmers' ability to invest in environmental improvement.
 There are also import market failures that prevent shorter, more local supply chains from operating effectively.
 Stimulating local markets for food will help create a fairer market for farmers, while cutting back on excessive food transportation, reducing food waste, and reducing people's reliance on car travel to do their weekly shop.
-We will roll out Local Food Partnerships across every Local Authority, with a dedicated Local Green Food Fund to support healthy, environmentally positive choices.

-We also need to ensure that there is an effective system in place to ensure that all farmers stick to the rules.
+We will roll out Local Food Partnerships across every Local Authority, with a dedicated Local Green Food Fund to support healthy, environmentally positive choices. - 3.5.3 We also need to ensure that there is an effective system in place to ensure that all farmers stick to the rules.
 We recognise that in the past, the system of farming rules has sometimes been both pedantic and impenetrable, combining rules that are hard to understand with an overly punitive approach to infractions that make no real difference.
 On the other hand, the system for investigating and dealing with real harm has been far too lax or allowed real environmental harm to persist.
+For example, a 2019 study of the River Axe found 95% of the 86 dairy farms visited by the Environment Agency were non-compliant with agricultural regulations.
+We will invest in both advice and enforcement functions to ensure that farmers are supported in obeying the rules, but that reckless or persistent rule-breaking is not tolerated. - 3.5.4 Ultimately, however, creating a fairer market in England would be in vain if farmers are simply undercut by products from abroad that are not required to meet the same environmental and animal welfare standards.
+Global food markets are essential, part of UK food security, and can often be a greener way to grow than domestic production for some foods-but only if high standards can be guaranteed.
+According to WWF and RSPB, the

-For example, a 2019 study of the only if high standards can be guaranteed.
-According to WWF and RSPB, the UK's overseas land footprint has increased by 15% compared to their 2011-15, as we continue to import more food grown in an unsustainable manner.
-We would work with governments in Wales, Scotland and Northern Ireland to coordinate approaches agri-food goods that defend to sustainability, transparency and responsibility.
+UK's overseas land footprint has increased by 15% compared to their 2011-15, as we continue to import more food grown in an unsustainable manner.
+We would work with governments in Wales, Scotland and Northern Ireland to coordinate approaches to agri-food goods that defend sustainability, transparency and responsibility.
 We will ensure that imported goods are held to the same standards as domestic production.